 The PASA club Board of Directors has direct supervisory authority over all the affairs of the Alliance and elects the PASA club President, who serves a five-year term as chief executive officer and is operationally responsible for the overall administration of the organization and its facilities.
-The President appoints PASA‘s three Vice Presidents (Administration, Operations, and Member Services), who must be approved by the Board.
+The President appoints PASA‘s Vice President, who must be approved by the Board.
 The President also organizes PASA‘s Division structure, and appoints the Division Directors who conduct PASA‘s many different scheduled programs.
 The President is directly accountable to the Board of Directors, which has veto power over his actions and the actions of the Division Directors.

 The Division Directors are accountable only to the President and the Board of Directors, and otherwise organize and administer their Divisions as they deem appropriate to the activities their Divisions pursue.
 Most Division Directors organize their Divisions as if they were clubs in their own right, with their own officers and governing committees that plan and direct the Division’s programs according to the interests of the participants.
 Thus, the majority of PASA club members who participate in regular PASA programs do so in the context of a particular PASA Division, where they are in the company of fellow members of similar specific interests, but nonetheless part of an overall alliance.